ethandmd/bootrs/README.md

 ## Early Boot Code (Kernel PVH Boot):
 Now that the kernel image has the entry point set at 1MiB (thanks to the custom linker script) and an ElfNote instructing the VMM to load the kernel at the entry point, the kernel needs to perform critical early boot operations before it can continue with regular initialization.
-The VMM (CH) will configure the system as follows for the unifire kernel:
+The VMM (CH) will configure the system as follows for the bootrs kernel:
 ```
-(documented in unifire/src/platform/pvh/boot.S)
+(documented in bootrs/src/platform/pvh/boot.S)

  Entry point for PVH guests.